himoose/user-docs/docs/settings.md

 - AI features (content generation, AEO analysis, LLM Beacon checks) will stop working until:
   - Your usage resets next month.
   - You upgrade to a higher plan.
   - You switch to BYOK and use your own API key.
+Keep in mind, there are some limitations with the BYOK plan if you're using the Podcast Generator as the BYOK plan allows for 15 podcast generations per month.

 **Warning at 75%**: You'll see a yellow alert when you hit 75% usage.
 **Warning at 90%**: You'll see a red alert recommending an upgrade.